lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identities {#identities}

 EDHOC assumes the existence of mechanisms (certification authority, trusted third party, manual distribution, etc.) for specifying and distributing authentication keys and identities.
 Policies are set based on the identity of the other party, and parties typically only allow connections from a specific identity or a small restricted set of identities.
-For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers in the subject field and signed by a particular CA. On the other side, the device may only be allowed to connect to a network which authenticates with a particular public key (information of which may be provisioned, e.g., out of band or in the Auxiliary Data, see {{AD}}).
+For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers in the subject field and signed by a particular CA. On the other side, the device may only be allowed to connect to a network which authenticates with a particular public key (information of which may be provisioned, e.g., out of band or in the external authorization data, see {{AD}}).

 The EDHOC implementation must be able to receive and enforce information from the application about what is the intended endpoint, and in particular whether it is a specific identity or a set of identities.